gotreasa/gotreasa-berlin-clock/_NOTES.md

 - ✅ Handle the second light is off
   - ✅ Setup the API test
   - ✅ Setup the BDD test

+## Pomodoro 7

+- ✅ Handle errors for seconds

+## Pomodoro 8

+- ✅ Define the OpenAPI specification for the API